 Privacy Policies and Features

 Unfortunately, “no logs” doesn’t always mean no logs.
-If your plan has device or bandwidth restrictions, they need to keep some logs to ensure you’re not going over.
+If your plan has device or bandwidth restrictions, they need to keep some records to ensure you’re not going over.
 Typically, these logs are deleted periodically, typically after 24 hours or 20 subsequent connections.
-PureVPN and IPVanish have significant privacy failures in their history: both companies have provided information in court cases that they claimed to be not logging.
+PureVPN and IPVanish have significant privacy failures in their history: both companies have provided information in court cases that they claimed not to log.

-Fortunately, some providers are particularly strict about keeping no logs and their policies have been proven.
+Fortunately, some providers are particularly strict about keeping no logs, and court cases have proven their policies.
 For example, Restore Privacy reports that in December 2017, police in Turkey attempted to force ExpressVPN to provide customer data for a criminal investigation.
-However, ExpressVPN did not have any logs to provide authorities.
+However, ExpressVPN did not have any logs to give authorities.
 PureVPN and PIA have similar stories.
-Also, some companies are audited by third parties on a regular basis to verify the no logs claim, including ExpressVPN, NordVPN, Surfshark, and PureVPN.
+Also, some companies are audited by third parties regularly to verify the no logs claim, including ExpressVPN, NordVPN, Surfshark, and PureVPN.

 Most VPN services store personal information about you for account-keeping purposes, while others require just an email address and are happy for you to use a temporary one.
 Bank transactions are another way to connect you to a specific VPN account, and privacy-conscious services allow you to pay anonymously, such as with cryptocurrency or gift vouchers.
 In this review, only PureVPN and IPVanish offer no form of anonymous payment.

-You should also take note of where the service is based because some countries require companies to retain certain records.
+You should also note where the service is based because some countries require companies to retain certain records.
 For example, the US Patriot Act allows the FBI to obtain personal information without a judge’s approval, and some countries have intelligence-sharing agreements with the US.
-Nevertheless, the privacy policies of some US-based VPNs have been tested in court where it was verified they were not keeping any logs.
+Nevertheless, court cases have tested the privacy policies of some US-based VPNs, where it was verified they were not keeping any logs.

 Finally, some services offer features like Double VPN and TOR over VPN.
 These significantly increase your anonymity, but usually at the expense of performance.
-It’s rare that you need this level of anonymity, but here are some services that offer additional privacy:
+Of course, you rarely need this level of anonymity, but here are some services that offer additional privacy:

 - NordVPN: double VPN